in Frieze Seoul | 28 JUN 24

 Seoul According to: Dooyong Ro of CYLINDER

-The gallery has two locations in Seoul.
-Its founder talks about his dual perspectives on the city.
+With two locations in Seoul, the gallery's founder talks about his dual perspectives on the city

 in Frieze Seoul | 28 JUN 24

-One of Seoul’s new generation of gallerists, Dooyong Ro founded CYLINDER in 2020, in Gwanka-gu, a hitherto unfashionable quarter of the city.
-It steadily developed a reputation as one the city’s most forward-looking art spaces, with a varied programme including performance and installation.
-Ro opened CYLINDER Two in the more art-orienteted Youngsan in 2023, and the gallery won the Frieze Seoul Stand Prize (jointly with Tina Kim Gallery) the same year.
+One of Seoul’s new generation of gallerists, Dooyong Ro founded CYLINDER in 2020, in Gwanak-gu, a hitherto unfashionable quarter of the city.
+It has since steadily developed a reputation as one Seoul's most forward-looking art spaces, with a varied programme including performance and installation.
+Ro opened CYLINDER Two in the more art-orientated Youngsan in 2023, and the gallery won the Frieze Seoul Stand Prize (jointly with Tina Kim Gallery) the same year.

 Dooyong Ro